Far-Beyond-Pulsar/blog/public/posts/2026-08-03-helio-vr-openxr.md

 thumbnail: /post_thumb/vr2.png
 ---

-Helio's renderer was designed for flat screens from the start.
-Single camera, deferred shading, temporal accumulation, shadow cascades, foliage, water, post-processing — fifty passes wired into a graph that targets one `wgpu::TextureView` of your monitor's resolution.
-Adding VR meant the same pipeline had to render two views of the same scene at 90 Hz with asymmetric per-eye frustums, controller input through a runtime that insists on owning your GPU device, and a swapchain whose images you are not allowed to free.
+Helio's renderer was built for flat screens.
+Single camera, deferred shading, temporal accumulation, shadow cascades, foliage, water, post-processing.
+Fifty passes wired into a graph targeting one `wgpu::TextureView` at your monitor's resolution.
+VR meant the same pipeline had to render two views at 90 Hz with asymmetric per-eye frustums.
+Controller input through a runtime that owns your GPU device.
+A swapchain whose images you cannot free.

-The guiding principle was not to build a parallel VR pipeline.
-It was to activate the existing forward-capable pipeline in stereo mode. `RendererConfig::enable_xr` flips a flag at build time.
+The principle was straightforward: activate the existing forward-capable pipeline in stereo mode. `RendererConfig::enable_xr` flips a flag at build time.
 The graph executor injects `multiview_mask = 0b11` on every render pass.
-The texture pool allocates all internal targets as 2-layer `D2Array` textures.
+The texture pool allocates internal targets as 2-layer `D2Array` textures.
 The camera storage buffer grows from one slot to two.
-Every existing shader, every post-effect, every draw call works unchanged.
+Every shader, every post-effect, every draw call works unchanged.
 The same `submit_frame` call with a different texture view.

-Getting that to work meant building a bridge between two GPU abstraction layers that were never designed to talk to each other. wgpu exposes a safe Rust API over Vulkan, DirectX, and Metal.
-OpenXR expects raw Vulkan handles — `VkInstance`, `VkPhysicalDevice`, `VkDevice`, `VkImage` — and insists on creating them itself through `xrCreateVulkanInstanceKHR` and `xrCreateVulkanDeviceKHR`.
-The runtime injects its own extensions and picks the physical device the HMD is actually driven by.
+Building that bridge meant reaching into wgpu and extracting raw Vulkan handles.
+OpenXR expects `VkInstance`, `VkPhysicalDevice`, `VkDevice`, `VkImage`.
+It insists on creating them itself through `xrCreateVulkanInstanceKHR` and `xrCreateVulkanDeviceKHR`.
+The runtime injects its own extensions and picks the physical device the HMD is driven by.
 On a laptop with integrated and discrete GPUs, the runtime picks the discrete one.
 You cannot create your own `VkInstance` and hand it to OpenXR.
 The runtime rejects it.

-We had to reach inside wgpu, extract its raw Vulkan handles through `as_hal::<Vulkan>()`, hand them to OpenXR, let OpenXR create new handles, and wrap those back into wgpu objects through `Instance::from_raw`, `expose_adapter`, `device_from_raw`, and `create_device_from_hal`.
+Every handle came out through `as_hal::<Vulkan>()`.
+Every wrapped handle went back through `Instance::from_raw`, `expose_adapter`, `device_from_raw`, and `create_device_from_hal`.
 Every one of those calls is `unsafe`.
 Every one is pinned to the exact wgpu 30.0.0 hal API surface.
 The boundary is thin, version-sensitive, and cannot be tested without a headset.

 ---